 Growing up, I had love for big cats, adventures and soccer.
-These three passions have led me gallivanting in a number of directions - walking pumas in the Bolivian jungle, floating into the depths of the Amazon, watching a smorgasbord of African wildlife, and bathing in the pure exhilaration of the Brazilian World Cup.
+These three passions have lead me gallivanting in a number of directions - walking pumas in the Bolivian jungle, floating into the depths of the Amazon (with a few run-ins with foot-parasites & wasps), watching a smorgasbord of African wildlife, and bathing in the pure exhilaration of the Brazilian World Cup.
 Somewhere along the way I finished a PhD under the supervision of Robbie Wilson at the University of Queensland – testing how evolutionary theories of cooperation & deception play-out in the present-day context of professional soccer.

-Post-PhD shenanigans, the allure of chasing quolls brought me to tropical Groote Eylandt in Northern Australia, but it was the intriguing people and Anindilyakwa culture that have held me close over the past four years.
-Through Robbie I was fortunate to study the health benefits of going on-country for Anindilyakwa women, then met a number of awesome people during a stint in Groote Eylandt Linguistics helping create bilingual media.
+Post-PhD shenanigans, the allure of chasing quolls brought me to tropical Groote Eylandt in Northern Australia, but it was the intriguing people and Anindilyakwa culture that have held me close over the past five years.
+Through Robbie I was fortunate to study the health benefits of going on-country for Anindilyakwa women, then met a number of awesome people during a stint in Groote Eylandt Linguistics helping create bilingual media for educational purposes.

 Ellis WA, FitzGibbon SI, Barth B, Niehaus AC, David GK, Taylor BD, Matsushige H, Melzer A, Bercovitch F, Carrick F, Jones DN, Dexter C, Gillett A, Predavec M, Lunney D, and Wilson RS.
-2016.
+(2016).
 Daylight savings time can decrease the frequency of wildlife-vehicle collisions.
-Biology Letters in press
+Biology Letters, DOI: 10.1098/rsbl.2016.0632

 Wilson RS, James SS, David GK, Hermann E, Morgan OJ, Niehaus AC, Hunter A, Thake D and Smith MD (2016) Multivariate analyses of individual variation in soccer skill as a tool for talent identification and development: utilising evolutionary theory in sports science.
-Journal of Sports Science
+Journal of Sports Science, DOI: 10.1080/02640414.2016.1151544.

 David GK and Wilson RS (2015) Cooperation improves success during intergroup competition: an analysis using data from professional soccer tournaments.
 PLoS ONE, 10: e0136503